YORP effect: Observations

-Observations show that asteroids larger than 125 km in diameter have rotation rates that follow a Maxwellian frequency distribution, while smaller asteroids (in the 50 to 125 km size range) show a small excess of fast rotators.
+Observations show that asteroids larger than 125 km in diameter have rotation rates that follow a Maxwellian frequency distribution, while smaller asteroids (in the 50–125 km size range) show a small excess of fast rotators.
 The smallest asteroids (size less than 50 km) show a clear excess of very fast and slow rotators, and this becomes even more pronounced as smaller-sized populations are measured.
 These results suggest that one or more size-dependent mechanisms are depopulating the centre of the spin rate distribution in favour of the extremes.
 The YORP effect is a prime candidate.
 It is not capable of significantly modifying the spin rates of large asteroids by itself, so a different explanation must be sought for objects such as 253 Mathilde.

 In late 2013 asteroid P/2013 R3 was observed breaking apart, likely because of a high rotation speed from the YORP effect.

 Examples

 Assume a rotating spherical asteroid has two wedge-shaped fins attached to its equator, irradiated by parallel rays of sunlight.
 The reaction force from photons departing from any given surface element of the spherical core will be normal to the surface, such that no torque is produced (the force vectors all pass through the centre of mass).

 A spherical asteroid with two wedge-shaped projections.
 Re-radiated light from the "B" fin has the same magnitude as the "A" fin, but is not parallel to the incoming light.
 This produces a torque on the object.

 Thermally-emitted photons reradiated from the sides of the wedges, however, can produce a torque, as the normal vectors do not pass through the centre of mass.
-Both fins present the same cross section to the incoming light (they have the same height and width), and so absorb and reflect the same amount of energy each and produce an equal force.
+Both fins present the same cross-section to the incoming light (they have the same height and width), and so absorb and reflect the same amount of energy each and produce an equal force.
 Due to the fin surfaces being oblique, however, the normal forces from the reradiated photons do not cancel out.
 In the diagram, fin A's outgoing radiation produces an equatorial force parallel to the incoming light and no vertical force, but fin B's force has a smaller equatorial component and a vertical component.
-The unbalanced forces on the two fins lead to torque and the object spins.
+The unbalanced forces on the two fins lead to torque, and the object spins.
 The torque from the outgoing light does not average out, even over a full rotation, so the spin accelerates over time.

 An object with some "windmill" asymmetry can therefore be subjected to minuscule torque forces that will tend to spin it up or down as well as make its axis of rotation precess.
 The YORP effect is zero for a rotating ellipsoid if there are no irregularities in surface temperature or albedo.